OokamiKitsune/OokamiKitsune/README.md

 Software Developer | Web Developer | Entrepreneur
 -------------------------------------------------

 I am a computer science 🖥️ guru who loves building, contributing, and managing great projects with great teams.
 I am big into Web3 and Blockchain protocols and work in the crypto/web3 space.
 I enjoy the backend a bit more than the front end.
-I also like AI and business solutions that are built for the future by en
+I also like AI and business solutions that are built for the future.

 * 🌍  I'm based in Chicago
 * 🚀  I'm currently working on [Athena AI](http://athena-ai-xi.vercel.app/)